Dalker/tinframe/README.md

 * various information is logged, some automatically, some manually: **loghelp** for details

-* two layouts are provided, called by the shell scripts *tinframe* and *tinframe2*:
+* alternate layouts are provided, called by the shell scripts *tinframe* and *tinframe2*:
   * **tinframe** is meant for wider screens.
 In its main window the main pane receives mud output, with two lines reserved at the bottom for prompt information.
 On top of that a few lines with the same width are meant to receive copies of any chat lines (chat detection script to be configured per-mud based on a template).
 To the right, a fixed-width pane shows an automatic map (started with the **newmap** alias), some logged information (connection/diconnection times, plus other information to be configured per-mud based on a template), and a third optional 'status' zone which may be configured mud-wise, e.g. to display buff status.
 A second tmux window is present in the background providing easy access to a terminal in the right directory for mud-specific scripting and/or note-taking (how to access it depends on local tmux keyboard configuration).
   * **tinframe2** is meant for smaller screens.
 The contents of tinframe's main tmux window are split between two tmux windows: the first one has the main mud output and chat zone, the second one has the map and everything else.
+  * **multiframe** is meant for wider screens when handling two characters in one mud, for those muds that allow multiplaying.
-  * both of these scripts will look for the tinframe lib scripts at a location *../../lib* relative to the mud specific scripts, or at *$TFLIBDIR* if this environment variable exists; also, they assume mud-specific configuration is at *./muds*, unless *$TFMUDSDIR* variable environment exists
+  * all of these scripts will look for the tinframe lib scripts at a location *../../lib* relative to the mud specific scripts, or at *$TFLIBDIR* if this environment variable exists; also, they assume mud-specific configuration is at *./muds*, unless *$TFMUDSDIR* variable environment exists

+* notice that the scripts have markers for folding in [vim](http://www.vim.org/), but can obviously be edited with any text editor